rmoorewrs/defender/README.md

 Exit with Ctrl-C.  The map will be available at [http://localhost:5001/](http://localhost:5001/)

 ## 3) Start the Object Drivers
 Example "Driver" or agents are available in the top directory (driver-*.py).
-The drivers take the name of an active object as an argument and then begin to move that object around in the 2D world map.
-If the object collides, it will die and the driver program will exit.
+The drivers take the name of an active object as an argument and a second argument that specifies either what IP and port (e.g. 172.17.0.3:5000) or "multicast" to try and detect the address of the world server.

+The driver will then begin to move that object around in the 2D world map.
+If the object collides with something, it will die and the driver program will exit.
 ```
-$ python3 driver-circle.py attacker01
+$ python3 driver-circle.py attacker01 [IP:Port | multicast]
 ```

 Look in `init-world.json` to see the default list of objects the world starts with, or use
 ```
 $ curl http://<server_ip_address>:<port>/v1/objects/
 ```
 to get a list of all objects in the world.

+The ultimate goal is to create controllers that manage the creation and deletion of actors in the simulation.

 ------